Tom Ketchum: Capture and execution

-Sepia-tone photo from a contemporary postcard showing Tom Ketchum's decapitated body.
+Photo from a contemporary postcard showing Tom Ketchum's decapitated body.
 Caption reads "Body of Black Jack after the hanging showing head snapped off."

 On August 16, 1899, Tom Ketchum, supposedly knowing nothing of the July 11 hold-up which ended in the death of his brother Sam, single-handedly attempted to rob the same train again at the same place and in the same way that he and Sam and others had robbed it just a few weeks earlier.
-The train conductor, Frank Harrington, saw Tom approaching the moving train.
-He recognized him, grabbed a shotgun, and shot Tom in the arm, knocking him off his horse.
+The train conductor, Frank Harrington, saw Tom approaching the moving train, recognized him, then grabbed a shotgun, and shot Tom in the arm, knocking him off his horse.
 The train continued, and the next day a posse came out and found Tom beside the tracks, badly wounded.
 He was transported to medical facilities at Trinidad, Colorado, and his right arm had to be amputated.
 He was nursed back to health and then sent to Clayton, New Mexico Territory, for trial.

 At the trial, Ketchum was convicted of attempted train robbery and sentenced to death.
 He was the only person ever hanged in Union County, New Mexico Territory (now Union County, New Mexico).
 He was also the only person who suffered capital punishment for the offense of "felonious assault upon a railway train" in New Mexico Territory (which did not become a state until 1912).
 Later, the law was found to be unconstitutional.